 ISSUES - End of Life Issues

-Ethical concerns regarding the rationing of health care are increasing as treatment protocols are revised to withhold food and water from those labeled “burdensome” or deemed by someone to have a so-called “poor quality of life”.
+Ethical concerns regarding the rationing of health care are increasing as treatment protocols are revised to withhold food and water from those labeled ‘burdensome’ or deemed by someone to have a so-called ‘poor quality of life’.
 In such cases, death results not from illness, disease or organ malfunction but from starvation and dehydration.
-Patients, who are incapacitated, but not dying or near death, need special protection.
+Patients, who are incapacitated, but are not dying or near death, need special protection.

-There are proposals by some doctors to systematically end the lives of babies born with disabilities.
-The controversial Dutch protocol, “The Groningen Protocol for Euthanasia in Newborns”, establishes guidelines for ending the lives of newborns, and promotes this eugenics policy as a quality of life issue over the sanctity of life.
+Newborns born with disabilities would be destroyed through proposals such as the controversial Dutch protocol, “The Groningen Protocol for Euthanasia in Newborns”.
+The protocol establishes guidelines for ending the lives of newborns, and promotes a eugenics policy as a quality of life issue over the sanctity of life.

 Links: